-After a long search and research we have identified a candida diet food list that you can eat.
-This list is certainly not complete.
-General recommendations for the selection of foods you can see in our other articles.
+After a long search and research, we have identified a candida diet food list that you can eat.
+This list is indeed not complete.
+General recommendations for the selection of foods you can see in other articles from Soall Viet Kitchen.

-Live yogurt cultures: Live yogurt cultures repopulate the gut with good bacteria.
-The live bacteria present in the yogurt will push out the Candida yeast and restore the balance to your system.
+Live yogurt cultures repopulate the gut with good bacteria.
+The live bacteria present in the yogurt will push out the yeast infection and restore the balance to your system.
 This is especially effective after you have just taken a course of antibiotics.
 Live yogurt cultures that you can consume include:

 - Probiotic yogurt

-Fish: Sardines and wild salmon contain contaminants from the ocean, but in lower quantities than other seafood.
+Sardines and wild salmon contain contaminants from the ocean, but in lower quantities than other seafood.
 You should purchase these fresh fish packed in water or olive oil.
-Fish oils are high in omega 3 fatty acids which are effective in inhibiting the growth of Candida.
+Fish oils are high in omega three fatty acids which are useful in inhibiting the growth of Candida.
 Candida diet food list for fish also contain strong antimicrobial properties which protect against harmful organisms that reside in the oral cavity such as Candida albicans.
 They also possess a strong anti-inflammatory effect.

 - Wild salmon

-Vegetables: Consuming non starchy vegetables starves the Candida of the sugar that it needs to grow.
+Consuming non-starchy vegetables starves the Candida of the sugar that it needs to grow.
 You should purchase fresh vegetables and eat them steamed, grilled or raw.

-Chlorella: Is one of the best food to eat on candida diet available to combat yeast.
-It is a deep sea algae containing one of the richest sources of chlorophyll.
-Chlorophyll is the green pigment responsible for giving plants their color; it also contains a high alkaline content.
-Alkaline assists in balancing our PH levels which reduces stomach acid, digestive upset and Candida overgrowth.
+Is one of the best food to eat on candida diet available to combat yeast.
+It is a deep-sea alga containing one of the most abundant sources of chlorophyll.
+Chlorophyll is the green pigment responsible for giving plants their color; it also includes a high alkaline content.
+Alkaline assists in balancing our PH levels which reduces stomach acid, digestive upset, and Candida overgrowth.

-Spirulina: Spiruluina is another popular sea algae also known as blue green algae.
+Spirulina is another popular sea algae also known as blue-green algae.
 It is high in vitamin B12 and protein

-Cordyceps mushrooms: Even though mushrooms are healthy, because they are a fungus, typical sources can have an adverse effect on Candida sufferers.
-However, there is a special type of mushroom called Cordyceps mushrooms.
-They are an ingredient in several super food list powders and are of great benefit to the immune system and digestive health.
+Even though mushrooms are healthy, because they are a fungus, familiar sources can harm Candida sufferers.
+However, there is a particular type of mushroom called Cordyceps mushrooms.
+They are an ingredient in several superfood list powders and are of great benefit to the immune system and digestive health.
 It assists in eradicating Candida overgrowth from the gut walls.

-Nuts and seeds: These nuts have a low mould content and they are healthy.
+These nuts have a low mold content, and they are healthy.
 If you are concerned about mold, dilute grapefruit seed extract solution with water and soak them for a few hours.
-The following nuts and seeds contain polyphenols which assist in the growth of probiotics in the gut, and also assists in eliminating yeast and Candida in the body.
+The following nuts and seeds contain polyphenols which assist in the growth of probiotics in the gut, and also helps in eliminating yeast and Candida in the body.